 Why is DRM not more widespread?

-While DRM sounds great for protecting your documents, the ease of use and the cost are typically two factors that hinder the adoption of the technology.
+While DRM sounds great for protecting your documents, the ease of use and cost are typically two factors that hinder the adoption of the technology.

 Many DRM solutions are difficult for both the sender and the recipient.
 The recipient will need to go through many steps to get to the document, including installing special software or validating their identity.

-Secondly, if the recipient does need to install software, they need to do so across any PC or device on which they’ll be viewing the document.
+Secondly, if the recipient does need to install software, they need to do so on any PC or device which they’ll be viewing the document.
 If they’re in a corporate setting, they may find that they are restricted from installing software on company devices.
 Further, due to the wide range of PCs and devices, the installation may not always be successful.

 Lastly, implementing DRM can take significant cost and effort, potentially making it too expensive or inaccessible to companies and professionals.
 Installation may require costly, specialized server software and significant IT expertise.
 Sometimes this is enough to deter companies from trying DRM.